lambdaclass/lambda_ethereum_rust/docs/net.md

 Recursive lookups are as with re-validations implemented as intervals.
 Their current flow is as follows:

-1. Every 30min we spawn three concurrent lookups: one closest to our pubkey and three others closest to a random generated pubkeys.
+1. Every 30min we spawn three concurrent lookups: one closest to our pubkey and three others closest to randomly generated pubkeys.
 2. Every lookup starts with the closest nodes from our table.
 Each lookup keeps track of:
    - Peers that have already been asked for nodes
    - Peers that have been already seen